 Here’s the link.

-Vincenzo Castro’s “Curriculum Vitae” is a stunning, if risky, graphic template that can be put to great use by designers, visual artists, and other creative professionals.
-Your name and contact info go at the top, below them, centered around a grouping of tech icons are lines that point to different areas of your expertise.
+Vincenzo Castro’s “Curriculum Vitae” is a stunning, if risky, a graphic template that can be put to great use by designers, visual artists, and other creative professionals.
+Your name and contact info go at the top.
+Below them, centered around a grouping of tech icons, are lines that point to different areas of your expertise.

 Bear in mind that most recruiters print out resumes they get.
 This one will be very prone to printing errors.
 It’s safest to stick to white resume backgrounds for job applications.